Nasrin-Rahimi/Nasrin-Rahimi.github.io/_posts/2020-10-22-Sinatra-Error-Messages-and-Helper-Methods.markdown

 date:       2020-10-22 06:35:34 -0400
 permalink:  sinatra_error_messages_and_helper_methods
 ---
+In this blog, I will explain two important parts of my Sinatra project.

+Error Messages

 Sometimes we want to show little messages to our users like error message for empty login fields or success message for doing something successfully like sign in, sign out, or submit a form.
-Sinatra Flash is an awesome gem that allows you to interact with the user via messages
+Sinatra Flash is an awesome gem that allows you to interact with the user via messages.

 Here's how to set it up!